Campaigning works! See what you've achieved

 More transparency for people in developing countries

-It’s been 10 years in the making but in June 2013 we welcomed new EU transparency legislation.
-Finally it will be possible to find out about who benefits from the activities of multinational oil, gas and mining companies and if local communitiesare getting a fair deal for their natural resources.
+In 2013, we welcomed new EU transparency legislation.
+Finally it will be possible to find out about who benefits from the activities of multinational oil, gas and mining companies and if local communities are getting a fair deal for their natural resources.

 UK Climate Change Act